-In 2009 she moved home to Sun Valley, Idaho where she manages her family’s investments including in clean energy projects, companies and funds.
-She serves on the boards of the National Forest Foundation, the Julie Ann Wrigley Global Institute on Sustainability at Arizona State University, the Andrus Center for Public Policy at Boise State University, and advanced battery company EnerBlu.
-She is the convener of The Sun Valley Forum and founder and co-organizer of TEDxSunValley.
-Aimée is a 2017 Women in Leadership & Zions Bank laureate, the 2011 Hillary Institute laureate and a 2010 Aspen Institute Catto Fellow.
+In 2009 she moved home to Sun Valley, Idaho where she founded the Sun Valley Institute for Resilience, the Sun Valley Forum, and leads her global advisory firm.
+She advises climate solutions innovators such as Aleph Farms, Hempitecture and RiskThinking.Ai, global impact initiatives including the Clinton Global Initiative, The Elders, Global Ocean Commission and Sustainable Energy for All, major corporations including Duke Energy, FEMSA, Ford Motor Company, Microsoft, Swiss Re and Virgin, and philanthropies including Rockefeller Brothers Fund and the United Nations Foundation.
+She serves on the boards of Confluence Philanthropy, the National Forest Foundation, the Julie Ann Wrigley Global Institute on Sustainability and Innovation at Arizona State University, the Andrus Center for Public Policy at Boise State University and Hempitecture.
+Aimée is an Idaho Business Review Woman of the Year (2020), a 2017 Women in Leadership & Zions Bank laureate, the 2011 Hillary Institute laureate and an Aspen Institute Catto Fellow (2010).
 She has a BA from Smith College and a JD from Stanford Law School.